THE NEW YORK TIMES

 Institute for International Economics in Washington and the co-author of

-The United States and 11 countries on both sides of the Pacific — as well as Australia, New Zealand and Brunei — are still negotiating the trade pact, which has been
+a book on the Trans-Pacific Partnership.
+The United States and 11 countries on both sides of the Pacific — as well as Australia, New Zealand and Brunei — are still negotiating the trade pact, which has been repeatedly delayed over various disputes.

 The